 Interdisciplinary Concentration in Infectious Disease Epidemiology

-This program confers a certificate upon completion; it does not award a degree in the epidemiology of infectious diseases.
+This concentration confers a certificate upon completion; it does not award a degree in the epidemiology of infectious diseases.

 Once admitted and matriculated to an HSPH degree program (PhD, SD, SM, MPH), interested students must complete and submit the Concentration Plan form in their first term of participation.
 Students will then be expected to meet the requirements of the interdisciplinary concentration, as well as those of their home departmental degree program.
 The requirements of the Interdisciplinary Concentration in ID Epi and the Concentration Plan form are located on the Interdisciplinary Concentration Courses page.

-The minimum program consists of 15 credits–divided equally among required courses, primary and secondary electives.
+The concentration consists of completing at least 15 credits–divided equally among required courses, primary and secondary electives.
 Required courses must be graded; the pass-fail option is accepted for primary and secondary electives.

-The program is primarily oriented toward doctoral students or two-year Masters students, with emphasis on those from Epidemiology, Biostatistics, and Immunology and Infectious Disease / Biological Sciences in Public Health, and Global Health and Population.
-Students pursuing other degrees may participate in Program activities, but it is not guaranteed that completion of the Program requirements will be compatible with other schedule constraints.
+The concentration is primarily oriented toward doctoral students or two-year Masters students, with emphasis on those from Epidemiology, Biostatistics, and Immunology and Infectious Disease / Biological Sciences in Public Health, and Global Health and Population.
 Because some key courses are not offered every year, and courses may conflict with requirements for particular programs, one-year Masters students should consult with their academic advisors prior to considering this interdisciplinary concentration.

 Upon successful completion of the concentration requirements, graduating students are presented with the letter/certificate of completion from the department faculty.